A Wholistic View of Continual Learning with Deep Neural Networks: Forgotten Lessons and the Bridge to Active and Open World Learning: Highlighting natural synergies with empirical evidence

-\subsection{The boundary between known and unknown}
+\subsubsection{The boundary between known and unknown}

 The first step towards open world aware active and continual learning is to train the above mentioned classifying variational autoencoder, followed by determining the boundary between the open and closed spaces for the observed distribution with the help of EVT.
-For ease of readability, we repeat the training and fitting procedure described in our previous work \cite{Mundt2019, Mundt2019a}.
+For ease of readability, we repeat the training and fitting procedure described in our previous work \citep{Mundt2022, Mundt2019}.
 The model's probabilistic encoder and decoder are trained jointly by minimizing the divergence between the variational approximation $q_{\boldsymbol{\theta}}(\boldsymbol{z}|\boldsymbol{x})$ and a chosen prior $p(\boldsymbol{z})$, typically $\mathcal{N} \sim (0, I)$, and the conjunction of reconstruction loss and the linear classification objective, parametrized through $\boldsymbol{\phi}$ and $\boldsymbol{\xi}$ respectively.
 For a dataset consisting of $n=1,\ldots,N$ elements, the following lower bound to the joint distribution $p(\boldsymbol{x,y})$ is thus optimized:

+Here, $\mathbb{E}_{q_{\boldsymbol{\theta}}(\boldsymbol{z} | \boldsymbol{x})}$ is generally estimated via Monte-Carlo sampling.
 At any point in time of training this model, there is a natural discrepancy between the prior and the approximate posterior.
-The added $\beta$ factor in above equation serves the purpose of controlling this gap.
-Whereas one could belive this distributional mismatch to be an undesired property, we recall the arguments conjectured in multiple previous works \cite{Hoffman2016,Burgess2017,Mathieu2019}.
+The added $\beta$ factor in above equation serves the purpose of controlling this gap, with a $\beta > 0$ typically determined through cross-validation.
+Whereas one could believe this distributional mismatch to be an undesired property, we recall the arguments conjectured in multiple previous works \citep{Hoffman2016,Burgess2017,Mathieu2019}.
 In essence, they state that the overlap of the encoding needs to be reduced in order to avoid indistinguishability, but at the same time prevent latent variables to consist of individual uncorrelated data points that resemble a pure look-up table.
-In the intuitive picture of diagram \ref{fig:EVT_diagram}, think of the former as multiple classes collapsing and thus being inseparable, and the latter as the dense clusters being scattered to allow differentiation of each and every single data point without a strong encoding of correlations.
+In the intuitive picture of diagram \ref{fig:EVT_diagram}, think of the former as multiple classes collapsing and thus being inseparable.
+Think of the latter as the dense clusters being scattered to allow differentiation of each and every single data point without a strong encoding of correlations.
 Therefore, the actually captured encoding of the data distribution should not simply be assumed to correspond to the prior, but rather corresponds to an empirically determinable distribution referred to as the aggregate posterior: